Part 12 of "The capital of the poor man" - The History of Public Health in Lowell, titled "In the face of probes," is now available.

 Other primary and secondary source materials –

-These pages can be accessed by clicking on the blue box/buttons on the left between “Documents Collections List & Links” and “Contact us.”
+Pages with other primary and secondary source materials, in addition to many other features can be accessed by clicking on the blue buttons on the left between “Documents Collections List & Links” and “Contact us.”

 This site is a work in progress and documents and other resources are added on a regular basis.